 Children are wonderful mirrors for us.
 How do your children annoy you?
 How do they get you to lose your composure?

-Chris, one of my clients, was very concerned about his son, who seemed to be unusually shy and inhibited.
-Chris himself felt he was a shy boy, but forced himself to become an extrovert adult—a go-getter who is outgoing and always the centre of attention.
+Chris, one of my clients, was very concerned about his son, who seemed unusually shy and inhibited.
+Chris himself felt he was a shy boy but forced himself to become an extrovert adult—a go-getter who is outgoing and always the centre of attention.
 He could not see anything positive about this shyness that his son mirrored for him until I guided him through an exercise to meet this shy sub-personality.

 The shy part, appearing as a pale timid little boy with glasses in the visualization exercise, reminded him of several occasions in his life where the shy part within had protected him from getting into trouble.
 His shyness allowed him to think first and then act, to reflect rather than to make a rash decision.
 After embracing this part of himself, he was able to let his son live his life as an introvert.
-The son is now able to find his own way of integrating both sides of his personality.
+The son can now find his way of integrating both sides of his personality.